 Museum of Aviation – Do you have a want-to-be pilot in your life?
 The Museum of Aviation at Warner Robins will elicit a full day’s worth of grins and giggles.

 Arabia Mountain – We love the Arabia Mountain National Heritage Area.
 You can tour the nature center, visit the lake to take a hike, or just enjoy the green spaces.

 Georgia Guidestones – The Georgia Guidestones are a roadside attraction, not a destination in and of themselves.
 Catch them on your way to Watson Mill Bridge State Park or Richard B Russell State Park.

-Reynolds Nature Preserve - There are 146 acres here, three trails (two are 1 mile and a third is 1.5 miles.)
+Reynolds Nature Preserve – There are 146 acres here and three trails — two are 1 mile and a third is 1.5 miles.
 The trails are easy for younger kiddos, but the habitats are diverse enough to keep older ones engaged also.

-Play With The Pup - Take Fido for some fun at one of Atalnta's many dog parks!
+Play With The Pup – Take Fido for some fun at one of Atlanta’s many dog parks!

 Find a festival – Most of Atlanta’s festivals are FREE and so much fun!
 Here are our favorite Spring and Summer Festivals.
 For fall festivals, check here.
 And don’t discount the myriad free community music festivals around the state.

 Play at a local splash pad – Beat the heat with these water-fun locations near you